 - a sincere interest in and curiosity about research (prior research experience is NOT required)

-- Reference form must be submitted by March 1, 2022 at NOON CST.
+- Reference form must be submitted by 9 am CST on March 1, 2023.

 - Semi-finalists are notified in late March.